Historic Walking Tour of Chatham, NY

 Central Square Building

 Built as the Park Hotel in 1815, and later known as the Windsor Hotel, it was a favorite of such luminaries as Harry Houdini and Teddy Roosevelt.
-The building had various uses including: cancer sanitarium, theatre, roller rink, factory, and furniture store.
-Central Square
+The building had various uses including cancer sanitarium, theatre, roller rink, factory, and furniture store.
+In 2020, the Shaker Museum purchased this building with the intention of renovating it into a museum to showcase its collection of Shaker artifacts.

 Crandell Theatre